 Convergent validity of the measurement model with reflexive indicators is assessed based on the correlation between the estimated item scores with PLS software.
-According to Ghozali (2014) for research in the early stages of developing a measurement scale, the loading value of 0.5 to 0.6 is considered sufficient.
+According to (1998, as cited in Ghazali, 2006) for research in the early stages of developing a measurement scale, the loading value of 0.5 to 0.6 is considered sufficient.